weijiekoh/perpetualpowersoftau/README.md

 ## Logistics

-Each challenge file is about 97G in size and each response file is about 49G.
-An Azure compute VM (Standard F4s with 4 vcpus and 8GB memory) takes about 24 hours to generate.
+Each challenge file is about 72G in size and each response file is about 36G.
+The computation is quite heavy, and can take 7-8 hours on a 16 core machine.

 The coordinator is using Microsoft Azure compute VMs to generate `new_challenge` files, and Blob Storage to host challenges and responses.